jganseman/isse-plus/README.md

     sudo cp ./libs/libfftw3f.a /usr/local/lib/libfftw3f.a
 ```

-Then, to build the project,
+Then, to build ISSE, on OSX:
 - build and run `sdks/juce/extras/Projucer/Builds/MacOSK/Projucer.xcodeproj`
 - open `ISSE.jucer` in Projucer
 - click `Save project and open in IDE`, and select MacOSX
-- in the opened ISSE Xcode project, doublecheck that the deployment target matches your system
+- in the opened ISSE Xcode project, first set the deployment target to match your system

 Known issues:
 - script src/post-build-osx.sh does not run (and package the app) yet.
+Builds appear in extras/builds/MacOSX/build/Debug

 ## Original ISSE README